Instructor: Susan Cowan

-Black Gesso: Bring a small jar/bottle for our project coating paper or cradle boards.
+Black/White Gesso: : (OPTIONAL) - Bring a small jar/bottle for our project coating paper or cradle -boards.

-Caran d’ache water soluble crayons: We will use these on our black gesso surfaces this quarter.
+Caran d’ache water soluble crayons: : (OPTIONAL) - We sometimes use these on our black gesso surfaces.
 A small set is fine or a selection of colors from open stock is fine.
 I will have some to share in class.